Chera Perumals of Kerala: Abhisekanama (regnal title)

 An earlier version of conventional Kerala historiography believed that all the rulers of the medieval Chera dynasty of Kerala used the specific abhisekanama (regnal name) "Kulasekhara".
 Hence, the ruling lineage was referred to as the "Kulasekhara dynasty".
 However, critical research conducted in the late 1960s and early 1970s provided a significant corrective to this view.
 It was found that not all rulers used the regnal name "Kulasekhara" — only two, Sthanu Ravi Kulasekhara and Rama Kulasekhara, are known to have done so.
 The Chera rulers of Kerala were known by several common titles, as evidenced by inscriptions and literary sources.

-These included "Cheramanar" or "Cheraman", "Keralaraja", "Cheran", and "Cheralan".
-Some rulers were also referred to by the titles "Kothai/Kotha" or "Kothan", as well as "Udayan/Uthiyan".
-Additionally, the kings employed prestigious early historic Chera titles such as "Vanavan" and "Villavan".
+The possibility of a matrilineal succession system among the Cheras has been proposed, but Chera inscriptions generally provide little evidence in the form of royal panegyrics (the prashastis) or genealogies.

 Chera Perumal genealogy

 Originally revised by M. G. S. Narayanan (1972) from Elamkulam P. N. Kunjan Pillai (1963) Recent corrections (2014 and revised in 2020) on Narayanan by Manu V. Devadevan (edited by Kesavan Veluthat) are also employed.